 Laboratory: This lab is part of a new curriculum development project in the ECE department.
 In collaboration with the ECE3500 lab, we will integrate the components of the lab into an FSK communication system for a cardiac pacemaker.
-It is strongly advised that you take ECE3300 and 3500 concurrently.
+It is strongly advised that you take ECE 3300 and 3500 concurrently.
 It is not required.
-You should choose lab partners that you can work with through the entire semester.
+You should choose lab partners that you can work with throughout the entire semester.
 Do all work in your (bound) lab notebook, in ink.
 The lab write up will be done separately, one writeup for each student individually.
-You will be receiving more information (standard format, etc.) on the first week of the lab.
+You will be receiving more information (standard format, etc.) during the first week of the first lab.

-Lab Schedule: See website Labs Begin August 29.
+Lab Schedule: See website.

-Exams: Three midterms are scheduled as shown on the lecture schedule.
+Exams: Three midterms are already scheduled as shown in Canvas.
 Please check your schedule to be sure that you do not have conflicts with these exams.
-The final exam will be comprehensive, however it is optional (see grading):
+The final exam will be comprehensive, however it is optional (see grading).
+Note that you can bring your class notes, homework, lab book, calculator (without internet access), Smith Charts (Smith Charts will also be provided if needed), and portfolios to the exam.
+Just do not bring the textbook or copies of the textbook (it is OK to copy selected tables from the book only, as needed).